vincentsijben/student-batch-mailer/README.md

 - Microsoft Outlook for macOS must be installed and allowed to run AppleScript, because sending relies on `osascript outlook.scpt`.
 - Uploads are cached under `~/Library/Application Support/Student Batch Mailer/upload-cache/` for the duration of each session so pathless drag-and-drop files can be attached.

+### Quick self-checks
+- `uname -m` should print `arm64` to use the prebuilt binary.
+If it prints `x86_64`, rebuild with `npm run dist -- --arch=x64`.
+- `osascript -e 'id of application "Microsoft Outlook"'` should print the Outlook bundle id (e.g., `com.microsoft.Outlook`) to confirm Outlook is installed and AppleScript-accessible.

 ## Sample data
 To create the optional sample set run: